faenrir/hackintosh-highSierra/README.md

 backup of my high sierra files, thou they shall not get lost

-this will get deleted if apple ever makes hackintoshes illegal.
+this will get deleted if apple ever makes hackintoshes illegal

 ### What works